 We may disclose your information to the following third parties:

-- Our third party partners.
-We disclose your information to Woodside Corporate Services for the purposes of handling investor money and managing the nominee relationship with investors.
-We also disclose your information to our regulatory principal, Nash & Co Capital Limited, for whom we are an Appointed Representative, to undertake regulatory oversight of our activities.
+- Our third party partners: We may disclose your personal information to Woodside Corporate Services Ltd for the purposes of handling investor money and managing the nominee relationship with investors.
+We also disclose your personal information to our regulatory principal, Daedalus Partners LLC, for whom we are an Appointed Representative, to undertake regulatory oversight of our activities.
 We also share personal information, including name, address, phone number and date of birth with TransUnion for the purposes of confirming an individual investor's identity and conducting the Anti-Money Laundering checks required by HM Revenue & Customs (HMRC) and the Financial Conduct Authority (FCA).
 TransUnion process this data can be found at https://www.transunion.co.uk/legal-information/bureau-privacy-notice.

 6. AUTOMATED DECISIONS